Becky Smethurst: Science communication

 Smethurst began creating science communication videos when she was a postdoctoral fellow at the University of Nottingham for the Sixty Symbols YouTube channel, run by Brady Haran and the university's physics department.
 She also has appeared on Deep Sky Videos, another channel operated by Haran on the theme of astronomy.
 Smethurst launched her own YouTube channel, eponymously titled Dr. Becky, in late 2018, on which she posts weekly videos related primarily to astronomy research and occasionally on amateur astronomy.
 These include a monthly series called Night Sky News, in which she discusses events amateurs might observe in the night sky during the month, as well as recent research developments in astronomy.
 She has also published a book, titled Space: 10 Things You Should Know, which was named one of Sky at Night Magazine's 23 best space and astronomy books of 2019.

 Smethurst received the 2020 Mary Somerville Medal and Prize, an award given "for exceptional early career contributions to public engagement in physics", winning specifically for "engaging a diverse, global audience with complex astrophysical ideas presented at an accessible level with a large dose of enthusiasm on the YouTube channel Dr. Becky".

 Smethurst hosts The Supermassive Podcast together with journalist Izzie Clarke.
 The show, produced by the Royal Astronomical Society focuses on astronomy and related research.

 Personal life

 In July 2025, Smethurst revealed that she had been diagnosed with early-stage breast cancer.

+In May 2026, Smethurst married her partner Sam.